pi-yush/anon-crypt/Readme.md

 * The codes are tested to work for Python 3.6 or higher.
 * The codes for Dandelion and Dandelion++ are self sufficient.
 However, to run the codes for LN, data from real LN network snapshots is required, which is provided in the form of JSON files (see releases).
 * LN code outputs data in different directories.
 This data can be used for plotting (using the plotting scripts provided in each folder) or to perform additional analysis.
+* For LN, it would be great if the machine has multiple cores (20 or more).
+The code is already very parallelized to exploit the machine capabilities to the maximum.
+For normal laptop machines, running the simulator for larger topologies can be very time consuming.
+IN such a case it would be a good idea to start with the smaller 2018 topology.